tsgates/arch-wiki-markdown/wiki/Sshfs.md

 your password 49 times a day, then read this: How to Use RSA Key Authentication with SSH or Using SSH Keys.

+Tip:To quickly mount a remote dir, do some file-management and unmount it, put this in a script:

+    sshfs USERNAME@HOSTNAME_OR_IP:/PATH LOCAL_MOUNT_POINT SSH_OPTIONS
+    mc ~ LOCAL_MOUNT_POINT
+    fusermount -u LOCAL_MOUNT_POINT

+This will mount the remote directory, launch MC, and unmount it when you exit.

 > Unmounting

 To unmount the remote system: